bradentam/Customer-Churn-Prediction/README.md

     - The terraform code will also produce a `.env` file which will be used by the docker-compose.yaml and other files to read in environmental variables to properly configure the connections to the cloud resources.
 - Copy required files to the VM and build the docker-compose file.

-3. Download and upload the `telecom_customer_churn.csv` file to your GCS `data_bucket`.
+3. Download and upload the `telecom_customer_churn.csv` file to your GCS `data_bucket` specified in `variable.tf`.

 4. After the VM is created, you can view the Airflow, MLflow, and Grafana UIs by entering the following in your web browser.

 | Service | URL                |
 |---------|--------------------|
 | Airflow | <EXTERNAL_IP>:8081 |